Technology

 Innovations

-The benefits of the technology are the result of the integration of some innovations, which have been systematically developed by Cooll and its partners since 2010:
+The benefits of our technology are the result of the integration of some innovations, which have been systematically developed by Cooll and its partners since 2010:

-1. Carbon-ammonia adsorption cycle with ‘thermal wave heat recovery’ within the adsorption compressor.
-With this, the high efficiency of the technology is achieved.
+1. Carbon-ammonia adsorption cycle with thermal wave heat recovery within the adsorption compressor.
+This achieves a very high efficiency.

-2. Unique design of the two adsorption vessels optimised for the functioning of the ‘thermal wave heat recovery’.
-In addition, the compressor design has been optimised for maximum energy density and thus minimum dimensions, which is important for application in a consumer product with compact dimensions and low weight..
+2. Unique design of the two adsorption vessels optimised for the functioning of the thermal wave heat recovery.
+In addition, the compressor design has been optimised for maximum energy density and minimal dimensions.
+This is incredibly important for application in a consumer product with compact dimensions and low weight.

-3. High-quality activated carbon, fully optimised for use in technology.
+3. High-quality activated carbon, fully optimised for usage in technology.
 Together with the design of the adsorption compressor, this forms the heart of the technology.

 Benefits